LytixChain/lytix/README.md

 It will be Proof of Stake after a 500,000 block Proof of Work period with masternodes.
 After 500,000 staked wallets will help support the network.

-More information at [lytixchain.org](http://www.lytixchain.org) - when ready

-Live Oct 31, 2018 - announcement this week

 ------------------------